victorgan/victorgan.github.io/_posts/2014-09-17-research-paper-writing.md

 - Supplementary material:
     - Add clarification tables that would otherwise be too trivial

+## Visual Structure
+Give strong visual structure to your paper using
+- sections and sub-sections
+- bullets
+- italics
+- laid-out code
+- Find out how to draw pictures, and use them

+## Others from  Simon Peyton-Jones
+- The passive voice is “respectable” but it DEADENS your paper.
+Avoid it at all costs.
+- "You" = reader, "We" = the reader and author, or the authors
+- Identify your key idea
+- Make your contributions explicit
+- Use examples

 ## Writing Correctness and Style Pet Peeves
 Tamara Munzner